 Experts estimate that about 40 percent of men over the age of 50 suffer from it, with the percentage increasing to near 90 percent for older men.
 1

 The prostate is one of the few organs in the body that tends to grow in size with aging.
-This growth, known as BPH, may hardly be noticed by some men, but for others, it can cause the prostate to push and surround the urethra, reducing or blocking the urinary flow.
+This growth, known as BPH, may hardly be noticed by some men, but for others, it can cause the prostate to push and surround the urethra, leading to a weak or blocked urine stream.

 BPH progresses slowly, and the symptoms can often be mediated with natural techniques, medication, and sometimes surgery.
 In severe cases, surgery may be needed.

 Still, it is usually not a life-altering situation, so most men can avoid surgical risks and decide what kind of approach they can take to solve it.
 Men with mild to moderate symptoms may find that changes in lifestyle can noticeably relieve BPH’s bothersome effects.

 While the progression of BPH is usually slow, a critical condition can occur suddenly, resulting in a total blockage of urine stream.
 This typically occurs in the early morning hours, when the patient awakens to urinate and finds he cannot get the urine stream started.
 Often a trip to the ER is necessitated where the patient is catheterized to empty his bladder.

 A total blockage can occur for no known reason or can be trigger by a dietary item or medication for another condition.